Perl/PPCs/docs/template.md

 * A source filter
 * Hack the core C code - fails tests, but lets folks play

+## Future Scope

+Were there any ideas or variations considered that seemed reasonable follow-ons from the initial suggestions, that we don't need to do now, but want to revisit in the future?
+If there are parts of the design marked as "intended for future expansion", then give an idea here of what direction is planned.

 ## Rejected Ideas

 Why this solution/this syntax was better than the obvious alternatives.